diegotorres03/web-components-repository/docs/step-by-step.md

     }
   }
   ```
-- Lets use the imported assets in our component by creating a template and attaching it to the shadow root of the component
+- Lets use the imported assets in our component by creating a template and attaching it to the shadow root of the component:
   ```js
   import {  html } from '../../../global/web-tools'